AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Practitioner.name.text</td>
                     <td>Composition.author> Practitioner.name.text</td>
                     <td>
-                        <p>This requirement states a PSML document shall contain the author's family name.</p>
-                        <p>The profile allows for a family name - it does not mandate the inclusion of a name or that a name if provided includes family name.</p>
-                        <p>This part of the requirement is best enforced in a conformance profile.</p>
+                        <p>This requirement mandates inclusion of the author's family name.
+This requirement is best enforced in a further profile.</p>
+                        <p>The profile supports name as optional.</p>
                     </td>
                 </tr>
                 <tr>